 Also, if you’re pursuing Marriott Bonvoy Platinum Elite status or higher, the Bonvoy Card is a useful shortcut.
 Each year you hold the card, you’ll get 15 elite qualifying nights.

-Just by being a cardholder, you’ll receive 15 elite qualifying nights every year.
 Since earning Marriott Bonvoy Elite status requires you to stay a specific number of nights in a calendar year, the 15 nights from your credit card essentially lowers the bar by 15 nights for each status level.

 Unlike the Free Night Award, you won’t have to wait a year before receiving this benefit, as the elite qualifying nights should show up in your Marriott Bonvoy account shortly after opening your new credit card.